International Foundation Year - ComputingStudy level: International Pathways Programme

 This includes full membership of Your Students' Union where you will receive access to support and advice as well as societies and events, and access to TheHub, which is the centre of student life at our Coventry campus.

 You will have full reading rights in Coventry University’s Lanchester Library.
-The library is open 24/7, 364 days a year and has 1,400 study spaces, including group and silent areas.
-It also currently offers more than 550 computers and an additional 120 free-to-loan laptops.
+The library is open 24/7, 364 days a year and has many study spaces, including group and silent areas.
+It also currently offers touchdown computers and free-to-loan laptops.

 Careers and opportunities